Inapproximability of Unique Games in Fixed-Point Logic with Counting: Preliminaries

 \subsection{Definability of algorithms}

-Any algorithm defines a mapping from inputs to outputs.
+In descriptive complexity, the logical analogue of a decision algorithm is a sentence.
+To capture algorithms with non-boolean outputs, we turn to \emph{interpretations}.
 Suppose we fix finite, relational vocabularies $\sigma$ for the input type and $\tau$ for the output type.
 By saying that an algorithm is \emph{FPC-definable}, we mean that the mapping from $\sigma$-structures to $\tau$-structures defined by the algorithm can be realized as an \emph{FPC-interpretation of $\tau$ in $\sigma$}.

 Roughly, an FPC-interpretation of $\tau$ in $\sigma$ is a formal way to construct a $\tau$-structure $\mathbb{B}$ from a $\sigma$-structure $\mathbb{A}$ by defining the universe of $\mathbb{B}$ in terms of copies of the universe of $\mathbb{A}$, with FPC $\sigma$-formulas defining membership for each relation in $\tau$.
 For the formal details, see, for example, Dawar and Wang \cite{SDPInFPC1}.
 Theorem 6 of \cite{SDPInFPC1} contains an example of an FPC-definable algorithm.